 C. Exegetical Techniques/Hermeneutics Employed

-The passages from Isa 51 and Ps 74 speak in terms paralleled in Exod 15, interpreting the parting of the sea in ways that recall the Babylonian creation story When on High (Enuma Elish; e.g., ANET, 60–72; COS 1:390–402; Hays; Lambert).
-In When on High, the name of the equivalent sea monster to Rahab or Leviathan is Tiamat; elsewhere a name equivalent to Leviathan does occur, but not the name Rahab (see Spronk).
+The passages from Isa 51 and Ps 74 speak in terms paralleled in Exod 15, interpreting the parting of the sea in ways that recall the Babylonian creation story When on High (Enuma Elish; e.g., Speiser; Foster;; Hays; Lambert).
+In When on High, the name of the equivalent sea monster to Rahab or Leviathan is Tiamat; elsewhere a name equivalent to Leviathan does occur, but not the name Rahab (see Spronk)not italics.
 The significance of OT references to the parting of the sea emerges partly from a comparison with the Babylonian story.
 The OT, too, speaks in terms of a God who embodies all power defeating other supernatural beings, though it does not suggest the degree of conflict that When on High pictures.
 Nor does it link Yahweh’s victory to the establishment of his people’s capital city, though Exod 15:17 does relate it to his sanctuary.
 Isa 51 and Ps 74, and Exod 15, all suggest a connection between a victory won at creation such as When on High describes and the victory at the Red Sea.
-The Red Sea event is a kind of creation event (Propp, Exodus 1–18, 523; cf. Bills).
+The Red Sea event is a kind of creation event (Propp; cf. Bills).
 And the victory is one Yahweh will win again in restoring Israel (cf. Fretheim, “Suffering God”; also Fretheim, “Reclamation,” Harner).

 The Red Sea story relating a once-for-all demonstration of power and act of deliverance is also one capable of being repeated in ways that are parallel or might be even more spectacular—in other words, the two events can be related typologically (so Schreiner on 2 Kgs 18–19).
 Thus people may relate to the story by urging Yahweh to act in the same way again, and prophets may promise that he will do so, even if the portrayal of the parting of the sea is larger than life, and so is the event that recapitulates and exceeds it (see the comment on Exod 12–13).

 But Israel is always in danger of having the theo-logic of Exodus turned against it.
 “I will show my splendor through Pharaoh,” Yahweh said (Exod 14:4).
-Then, after the Nadab and Abihu catastrophe, declares: “In someone near me I will show myself holy, and with all the people I will show my splendor” (Lev 10:3).
+Then, after the Nadab and Abihu catastrophe, he declares: “In someone near me I will show myself holy, and with all the people I will show my splendor” (Lev 10:3).
 And as Yahweh said he would "pass through" the country of Egypt in a way that would bring terrible suffering (Exod 12:12), so he threatens to "pass through" the midst of Ephraim in a way that would bring wailing and lament (Amos 5:17).

 D. Theological Use